arouyan/lakeFS/docs/understand/sizing-guide.md

 <img src="{{ site.baseurl }}/assets/img/reference_arch1.png" alt="ML and Research lakeFS reference architecture"/>

 ### Reference Architecture: Automated Production Pipelines

 **Use case:** Manage multiple concurrent data pipelines using Apache Spark and Airflow.
 Airflow DAGs start by creating a branch for isolation and for CI/CD.
-Data being managed by lakeFS is structured, tabular data.
-Total dataset size is 10 PiB,  spanning across 500M objects.
+Data managed by lakeFS is structured, tabular data.
+The total dataset size is 10 PiB, spanning across 500M objects.
-Expected throughput is 10k reads/second + 2k writes per second across 100 concurrent branches.
+The expected throughput is 10k reads/second + 2k writes per second across 100 concurrent branches.

 **Environment:** lakeFS will be deployed on [Kubernetes](../deploy/k8s.md) managed by [AWS EKS](https://aws.amazon.com/eks/){: target="_blank" }
 with PostgreSQL on [AWS RDS](https://aws.amazon.com/rds/aurora/postgresql-features/){: target="_blank" }

-**Sizing:** Data pipelines tend to be bursty in nature: reading in a lot of objects concurrently, doing some calculation or aggregation and then writing many objects concurrently.
+**Sizing:** Data pipelines tend to be bursty in nature: reading in a lot of objects concurrently, doing some calculation or aggregation, and then writing many objects concurrently.
 The expected amount of branches active in parallel is high, with many Airflow DAGs running per day, each representing a moderate amount of uncommitted changes at any given point in time.
 Let's assume 1,000 uncommitted writes/branch * 2500 branches = ~2.5M records.